 - Make company culture accessible to everyone.

 - Track the progress of individuals, and enable them track their own career evolution.

-An intranet empowers your employees to connect, take action and grow their careers.
+An intranet empowers your employees to connect, take action, and grow their careers.

 An intranet ensures that everyone has access to all the information they need – every update, every opportunity, every strategy shift.
 You can make information completely public, or tailor it to specific people.

 It also gives your employees a voice.
 They can share their ideas publicly, have conversations with peers and leadership, and really engage in the workplace.
-Even shy employees will feel more empowered to speak their minds, because they can direct their comments to specific individuals or groups.
+Even shy or introverted employees will feel more empowered to speak their minds, because they can direct their comments to specific individuals or groups.